-Plants have hundreds or thousands of devices of different types to manage: Intelligent device management software is an integral part of plant asset management systems used for sensor calibration/trim, configuration/setup, diagnostics/troubleshooting, and to view internal variables of pressure and differential pressure, temperature, and density transmitters; radar level, ultrasonic level, guided wave radar level (TDR), displacer level, and DP level transmitters; magnetic flow, Coriolis flow, vortex flow, and DP flowmeters; amperometric, dissolved oxygen (DO2), chlorine, pH/ORP, and conductivity analyzers; flue gas oxygen analyzers, control valve positioners, electric actuators / motor operated valves (MOV), and intelligent on/off valves etc..
+Plants already have hundreds or thousands of digital devices of different types to manage.
+With the event of Industrial Internet of Things (IIoT) and Industrie 4.0 this number of digitally networked devices will increase.
+Intelligent device management software is an integral part of plant asset management systems used for sensor calibration/trim, configuration/setup, diagnostics/troubleshooting, and to view internal variables of pressure and differential pressure, temperature, and density transmitters; radar level, ultrasonic level, guided wave radar level (TDR), displacer level, and DP level transmitters; magnetic flow, Coriolis flow, vortex flow, and DP flowmeters; amperometric, dissolved oxygen (DO2), chlorine, pH/ORP, and conductivity analyzers; flue gas oxygen analyzers, control valve positioners, electric actuators / motor operated valves (MOV), and intelligent on/off valves etc..

 In the past these devices were left unattended until they failed or drifted to the point the process was affected before a technician was sent to the field to check on them with a handheld field communicator.
 Other times the opposite was true, when work as done on the device in the field, somebody had to be in the control room to work from the software.